weshorton/TACIT/README.md

 2. TYPExMARKER matrix:
 The TYPExMARKER matrix is derived from expert knowledge, with values between 0 and 1, indicating the relevance of markers for defining cell types. ![signature](https://github.com/huynhkl953/TACITomics/blob/main/image/signature.png)

+Parameters
+1. **r (resolution)**: Depends on the data but aims to create microcluster cell communities with sizes averaging between 0.1–0.5% of cells per microcluster.
+The higher the resolution, the greater the number of microclusters.
+2. **p (dimension)**: Number of dimensions used for microclusters.

 ## Usage
 ```R